Sirtuin: Types

 The first sirtuin was identified in yeast (a lower eukaryote) and named sir2.
 In more complex mammals, there are seven known enzymes that act in cellular regulation, as sir2 does in yeast.
 These genes are designated as belonging to different classes (I-IV), depending on their amino acid sequence structure.
-Several gram positive prokaryotes as well as the gram negative hyperthermophilic bacterium Thermotoga maritima possess sirtuins that are intermediate in sequence between classes, and these are placed in the "undifferentiated" or "U" class.
-In addition, several Gram positive bacteria, including Staphylococcus aureus and Streptococcus pyogenes, as well as several fungi carry macrodomain-linked sirtuins (termed "class M" sirtuins).
+Several gram-positive prokaryotes as well as the gram-negative hyperthermophilic bacterium Thermotoga maritima possess sirtuins that are intermediate in sequence between classes, and these are placed in the "undifferentiated" or "U" class.
+In addition, several gram-positive bacteria, including Staphylococcus aureus and Streptococcus pyogenes, as well as several fungi carry macrodomain-linked sirtuins (termed "class M" sirtuins).

 SIRT3, a mitochondrial protein deacetylase, plays a role in the regulation of multiple metabolic proteins like isocitrate dehydrogenase of the TCA cycle.
 It also plays a role in skeletal muscle as a metabolic adaptive response.
-Since glutamine is a source of a-ketoglutarate used to replenish the TCA cycle, SIRT4 is involved in glutamine metabolism.
+Since glutamine is a source of α-ketoglutarate used to replenish the TCA cycle, SIRT4 is involved in glutamine metabolism.

 Ageing

-Although preliminary studies with resveratrol, an activator of deacetylases such as SIRT1, led some scientists to speculate that resveratrol may extend lifespan, there was no clinical evidence for such an effect, as of 2018.
+Although preliminary studies with resveratrol, an activator of deacetylases such as SIRT1, led some scientists to speculate that resveratrol may extend lifespan, no clinical evidence for such an effect has been discovered, as of 2018.